Itgotworse26/Used_Cars_Fuel_Types/README.md

 When we created our OneHotEncoder instance and fitted and transformed the OneHotEncoder using the categorical variable list, it split our "fuel" into three different columns; "fuel_Diesel, "fuel_Other", and "fuel_Petrol".
 As a result, we had to repeat the process of splitting our preprocessed data into our features and target arrays three different times; one for each fuel type, with the fuel types being our targets.

 Even though our model is functioning, we still feared that the data was too cleaned up, and as a result, it overfitted.
 Our model_accuracy routinely ran at around 99%; while it meant our model worked, it might not be predicting the trends in fuel types as accurately as we hoped.

+To explain what overfitting is, IBM [explains](https://www.ibm.com/cloud/learn/overfitting) that it

+> "occurs when a statistical model fits exactly against its training data.
+When this happens, the algorithm unfortunately cannot perform accurately against unseen data, defeating its purpose.

+There is a possibility that the data we used is fitted exactly against the training data, which makes it inaccurate against unseen data, making its ability to predict the future values difficult.